Selling junk cars requires knowledge about all of the paperwork, including the car title, one of the most important documents in car ownership.

 Owning a Car With a Salvage Title

-If your car receives a salvaged title, it is no longer legal to drive on the road.
+If your car receives a salvaged title, it is no longer legal to drive on the road and is a type of junk car.
 You can regain legal status by repairing the vehicle and passing an inspection approved by the state.
 However, this often costs much more money than the vehicle is worth, and it may be better to sell your car or scrap it for some cash.
 You can use Junk Car Medics for the easiest way to sell your salvaged car!